AvengingAngel54/ElementalCraftDoc/docs/items/shards.md

 Element Shards
 ==============

-Shards is a small condanced amount of elemnets.
-They exists in two forms: normal and powerfull.
+Shards are a small condensed form of elements.
+They exists in two forms: normal and powerful.
-You can switch between the two form in a grafting table with a ration 1 <-> 9.
+You can switch between the two form in a crafting table with a ratio of 1:9.
-Powerfull shards are basically compression of normal shards.
+Powerful shards are basically compression of normal shards.

-### Aquisition
+### Acquisition
-__Shards can be found by killing mobs__, the type of mod is important to determine witch shards you will get:
+__Shards can be obtained by killing mobs__, the type of mob is used to determine which shards you will get:

 * Fire: creepers, nether mobs...
-* Water: downed, squids, guardians, fishes...
+* Water: drowned, squids, guardians, fishes...
 * Earth: zombie, skeletons, undead...
 * Air: spiders, end mobs...

 ### Usage
 __Shards are optional__ in every craft and the whole mod can be done without them.
-They are use in an [Evaporator] to create elements or in a [Gem Crystalizer] to increase the chance of getting a better gem.
+They are used in an [Evaporator] to create elements or in a [Gem Crystalizer] to increase the chance of getting a better gem.

 [Evaporator]: ..:../blocks/evaporator
 [Gem Crystalizer]: ../../blocks/gem-crystalizer